Skip links

 • Perceived effort (RPE).

-Additionally, vertical jump tests (CMJ) and 15- and 30-meter sprints were conducted before and after the TGs to evaluate fatigue.
+Additionally, vertical jump tests (CMJ) and 15- and 30-meter sprints were measured before and after the TGs to assess fatigue.

 Ilustración de los tres tipos de formatos de 'Transition Games' utilizados para hacer el estudio